Bristol Rovers F.C.–Swindon Town F.C. rivalry: Players

 † Players with highlighted nationalities were capped at full international level by their countries.

 Managers

-Only one man has managed both Bristol Rovers and Swindon Town.
+Three men have managed both Bristol Rovers and Swindon Town.
 Fred Ford was in charge of Bristol Rovers between April 1968 and July 1969, winning 26 of the 70 games played during that spell.
 Later in 1969 he took charge of Swindon, where he won 35 out of 83 matches in a 20-month spell at the club.